Are “rundles” the loyalty programs of the future?

 Sophisticated brands understand that loyalty is an outcome and not just a marketing discipline.
 The strategic role that subscription models, bundles and traditional loyalty marketing can play will vary by brand, but many will find an increased sense of blurred lines between these models, as all can help improve customer lifetime value.

 To answer the big questions, you must understand your customer and set clear strategic direction for the brand.
 Understanding how your bundle of products and services will fit with your traditional loyalty practice is a unique proposition for every brand.
 Should you retire your existing loyalty tactics?
 Or should your loyalty program live alongside your bundle?
 Maybe an integration with a subscription service, where your paid subscription is a tier within the loyalty program is the best approach.
 Like loyalty itself, the answers won’t come overnight, and a strategic approach to answering these questions through an analytic process, deeply informed by customer feedback and testing, is the only way to know what is “right” for your business.

 About the Author

-Clay Walton-House serves as Managing Director of Integrated Loyalty Services at PK.
+Clay Walton-House serves as Managing Director of Integrated Loyalty Solutions at PK.
 He helps Fortune 500 companies create and implement new customer engagement strategies that accelerate growth and build loyalty.
 His expertise lies in understanding consumer behavior and translating it into actionable customer insights.
-Clay has a proven track record of successful program design and optimization, helping uncover ways to build retention and loyalty strategies into a company’s broader business model.Tags: Brand Loyalty, Customer Loyalty, Loyalty Marketing, Recurring Revenue Bundles, Retail, Rundles, subscription service
+Clay has a proven track record of successful loyalty program design and optimization, helping uncover ways to build retention and loyalty strategies into a company’s broader business model.Tags: Brand Loyalty, Customer Loyalty, Loyalty Marketing, Recurring Revenue Bundles, Retail, Rundles, subscription service